AdityaMisra/super-duper-carnival/README.md

 * This program will read the full list of customers and output the names and user ids of matching customers (within 100km), sorted by User ID (ascending).
 * You must use the first formula from this Wikipedia article to calculate distance.
 Don't forget, you'll need to convert degrees to radians.
 * The GPS coordinates for our Dublin office are 53.339428, -6.257664.
-* You can find the Customer list in `customer.txt` file.
+* You can find the Customer list in `resources/customer.txt` file.

 ### Python setup